openhab/org.openhab.binding.zwave/doc/qubino/zmnhia_0_0.md

 ### Parameter 10: Activate / deactivate functions ALL ON/ALL OFF

 Module responds to commands ALL ON / ALL OFF
-Module responds to commands ALL ON / ALL OFF that may be sent by the main controller or by other controller belonging to the system.
+<p&gtModule responds to commands ALL ON / ALL OFF that may be sent by the main controller or by other controller belonging to the system.</p&gt
 The following option values may be configured -:

 | Value  | Description |